See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-The River Campus is home to the Earl and Margie Holland School of Visual and Performing Arts (HSVPA) at Southeast Missouri State University, consisting of four separate, adjacent units.
+The River Campus is home to the Holland College of Arts & Media at Southeast Missouri State University, consisting of four separate, adjacent units.

 The Seminary Building is a handsomely restored building, the oldest section of which dates to 1845.
 It houses the offices of the interim director and the assistant director of the SVPA, as well as the faculty offices for the Departments of Art, Music and Theatre/Dance.
 The original seminary chapel has been converted to an acoustically and aesthetically remarkable Robert F. and Gertrude L. Shuck Music Recital Hall.
 There are two large, shared classrooms, two design studios, one tiered classroom, one medium and one small classroom.
 Eleven music practice rooms are located on the lowest floor, as well as the Art Gallery and Arts Resource Center (ARC) which also serves as a computer lab.